 Produced in a facility that processes milk, sesame, eggs, fish, shellfish, crustaceans, mustard, tree nuts, peanuts, wheat, soybean and sulphites.

 Salt and Pepper*

 If you have some extra time to spare, marinate your pork for one hour in the fridge.
 This will allow the marinade to flavour the meat even more.

 Heat a medium pot over medium heat.
-Add a drizzle of oil, then the green onion whites and couscous.
-Cook, stirring occasionally, until the onion whites soften, 2-3 min.
-Add the broth concentrate(s), 2/3 cup water (double for 4 ppl) and remaining coriander.
+When the pot is hot, add 1/2 tbsp oil (dbl for 4 ppl), then green onion whites.
+Cook, stirring often, until softened, 1-2 min.
+Add couscous, broth concentrate(s), 1 1/2 cup water (dbl for 4 ppl) and remaining coriander.
 Bring to a boil over high heat.
-Once boiling, remove the pot from the heat.
+Once boiling, remove pot from heat.
 Cover and let stand for 5 min.

 Meanwhile, heat a large non-stick pan over medium heat.
-Add a drizzle of oil, then the pork.
+When the pan is hot, add 1 tbsp oil (dbl for 4 ppl), then the pork.
 Pan-fry until golden-brown and cooked through, 4-6 min per side.
 (TIP: Cook to a minimum internal temp. of 71°C/160°F, as size may vary.**)

-Meanwhile, in a small bowl, combine the tomatoes, half the green onions greens, half the parsley, 1 tbsp vinegar (double for 4 ppl) and 2 tbsp oil (double for 4 ppl).
+Meanwhile, in a small bowl, combine the tomatoes, half the green onions greens, half the parsley, 1 tbsp vinegar (dbl for 4 ppl) and 2 tbsp oil (dbl for 4 ppl).
 Season with salt and pepper.

 Fluff the couscous with a fork and stir in the remaining green onion greens and remaining parsley.
 Season with salt and pepper.

-Thinly slice the pork.
-Divide the couscous between plates and top with the pork and salsa.
+Thinly slice the pork, then sprinkle over some salt.
+Divide the couscous between plates and top with the seasoned pork and herby salsa.